The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 Pros

-- The lite is the most affordable option that will check for 22 heavy metals, 5 physical factors, and 7 inorganic chemicals.
+- Affordable Lite Option: The Lite kit is budget-friendly, covering 22 heavy metals, 5 physical factors, and 7 inorganic chemicals.

-- The Standard test kit will get you everything in the previous options + lead, arsenic, uranium, fluoride, nitrates, VOC’s, TDS, and disinfection byproducts.
+- Comprehensive Standard Kit: The Standard test goes further, testing for lead, arsenic, uranium, fluoride, nitrates, VOCs, TDS, and disinfection byproducts.

-- All of their testing options are easy to use and understand.
+- User-Friendly Design: All kits are easy to use and come with clear instructions.

 Cons